Sahil557/greenhouse-recruiting/NOTES.md

 - Add **unit and integration tests** for critical components.
 - Enhance **UI/UX** with advanced transitions and micro-interactions.
 - Use of Mock data for better Readability.
+- Added functionality for search, filter, sort, pagination and generate report on excel and json.

 ## Libraries/Packages Added